Van Barneveld and Van Gerwen finally face each other again: "It's gonna be a game" | sport

 Van Barneveld knows he is the underdog of the podium in the English town of Minehead, where six stages are won in the second round. ,, Michael and I always have good matches with each other.
 Of course, I will try to win.
 These are short matches, we’ll see how it goes. “

-Van Gerwen, who will defend his title in the Players’ Championship final, says that in any case there will be no underestimation. ,, I know Raymond is a good darts player, I have to put the pressure on him, ”looks Van Gerwen in front of him. ,, I can do that too.
+Van Gerwen, who will defend his title in the Players’ Championship final, says there will be no underestimation under any circumstances. ,, I know Raymond is a good darts player, I have to put the pressure on him, ”looks Van Gerwen in front of him. ,, I can do that too.
 I’m ready.
 It’s gonna be a party. “

-Van Gerwen reached the second round yesterday by beating Kevin Doets 6-3, Van Barneveld had no children with Maik Kuivenhoven with 6-1.
-The Players’ Championship Final is the last major tournament before the World Cup kicks off on December 15.
+Van Gerwen reached the second round yesterday by beating Kevin Doets 6-3, Van Barneveld did not have children with Maik Kuivenhoven with 6-1.
+The Players’ Championship final is the last major tournament before the World Cup kicks off on December 15.

 Free and unlimited access to Showbytes?
 That can!